Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 What is scrapish.com about?
-Quilt blocks and easy quilt patterns for beginners. :-)
+Star and log cabin quilt patterns and quilt blocks!

 Hello and welcome!
 I am Wanda Epps, publisher of scrapish.com.

 I am a lifelong (almost) crafter.
 My earliest memories of crafting was in eighth grade art class.
 We did basket weaving, embroidery, painting and macramé.
-Remember those macramé plant hangers that were popular in the 70s?
-Well, we made 'em. :-)
+Those then popular macramé plant hangers, well, we made 'em! :-)

 During the summer between 7th and 8th grades my cousin Priscilla taught me to sew.
 We made a pair of pants of green and white striped seersucker fabric using a commercial pattern.
 I did such a great job that my mother did not believe that I had made them.
 I sewed clothes throughout high school and college.